flairysky/secretsobservatory/posts/poem_first_act.md

 </figure>
 which we might describe as

-quote: "Den Wald vor lauter Bäumen nicht sehen".
+"Den Wald vor lauter Bäumen nicht sehen".

 Or, in the best case, like this: